 Parenting Challenges are Normal

 Parenting brings certain challenges, and there’s nothing wrong with asking for help if you feel you are struggling.
-This is where I come in – offering strategies for change, as well as helping you to look behind the behaviour to address the cause.
+This is where counselling comes in – offering strategies for change, as well as helping you to look behind the behaviour to address the cause.

 Perhaps you are struggling with a tired toddler, a tempestuous teenager, or a devastated divorcee.
-Parenting challenges happen at all ages and stages of life, and once we become parents, we can never go back to those carefree childless days.
+Parenting challenges happen at all ages and stages of life.
+Once we become parents, we can never go back to those carefree childless days.

-Parenting doesn’t stop when your offspring leave home.
+Parenting doesn’t stop when our offspring leave home.
 Relationship challenges can arise at any age or stage of life, even well into adulthood.
-The strong connections formed in your child’s early years should last for life.
-Your adult children will still need to know they have your love and support.
+The strong connections formed in our child’s early years should last for life.
+Our adult children still need to know they have our love and support.

 Your Parenting Support Session

-Sessions usually last for about 50 minutes.
+Counselling and Parent Support Sessions usually last for about 50 minutes.
 In the first session we will be getting to know each other, and you will be invited to talk about whatever is worrying you.
-We will talk about your parenting goals, and how I can help you to achieve them.
+We will talk about your parenting goals, and how to achieve them.

 Circle of Security Parenting